vtex-apps/store-link/docs/README.md

   }
 ```

-2. Based on the exported list, choose the desired block and declare it in the block hosting the link.
-See below an example of a `link.product` being used in the [`product-summary`](https://vtex.io/docs/components/product/vtex.product-summary) block:
+2. Choose one of the [blocks](#blocks) exported by the `store-link` app and declare it in the block where the link will be displayed.
+See below an example of a `link.product` being used in the [`product-summary`](https://developers.vtex.com/docs/apps/vtex.product-summary) block to display the "More details" link.

 ```jsonc
 {